Crane1195/DIYB0XX/README.md

 I among others wanted to try this layout for before the product launches, so many including me have created a B0XX from raw materials, prefabricated cases, arcade hardware, and arduinos.

-I first created a B0XX using wood, which you can see the process of in the WoodB0XX folder, but did not like the feeling of its surface and its large size.
+I first created a B0XX using wood, which you can see the process of in the MyWoodB0XX folder, but did not like the feeling of its surface and its large size.

 I have now made one in a much smaller aluminum case that I purchased from Digikey, and have had an acrylic panel laser cut with the layout I drew in Autodesk Inventor.
 This one is currently a work in progress, and is almost complete.
-This process and increased functionality will soon be detailed in the MiniAluminum folder.
+This process and increased functionality will soon be detailed in the MyAluminumB0XX folder.

 The MiniB0XX folder contains files pertaining to a 3d printable case that is similar in size and potential functionality to my Aluminum B0XX.